Rodney Bennett, WalletHub Analyst

-Applicants need a credit score of 700 or higher to have a good chance at being approved for a good balance transfer credit card.
+You need a credit score of 700 and greater on the 850-point FICO credit scoring scale to have a good chance at being approved for a good balance transfer credit card.
 Most 0% balance transfer credit cards require at least “good credit” for approval.
 There are exceptions, though.
 If you’re a student, there is no minimum credit score needed for a balance transfer credit card.
 Some student credit cards offer great balance transfer deals and don’t require applicants to have any prior credit history.
 Other than that, however, the selection will be limited.

 Credit card companies generally don’t want to take on a customer’s debt until they have proved themselves reliable to repay amounts owed.
 Good credit seems to be the proven threshold for major credit card companies.
 You’ll find cards with 0% balance transfer APR periods from all of the 10 biggest credit card companies right now.
 For example, the Chase Slate card requires “good” credit or better for approval and offers 0% for 15 months on balance transfers, with a $0 balance transfer fee.
 That makes the balance transfer free for 15 months, since there’s no annual fee either.